gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Custom variants.
 * Calling convention.
 * Can in theory share the compile task between a static library and an executable built from the same source.
+* Publishing and resolving RPM/DEB/NuGet/pkg-config/ etc.
+* Support for profiling builds: build with profiling enabled, execute a bunch of times, then build again using the profiling information.